thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 ## Building the components

 We start off by implementing a rather static version of the `<tabs>` element.
-If you've read our article on [building a zippy component in Angular 2](http://blog.thoughtram.io/angular/2015/03/27/building-a-zippy-component-in-angular-2.html), you know that we need the `Template` and `Component` annotations to tell Angular what the selector and template for our component should be.
+If you've read our article on [building a zippy component in Angular 2](http://blog.thoughtram.io/angular/2015/03/27/building-a-zippy-component-in-angular-2.html), you know that we need the `View` and `Component` annotations to tell Angular what the selector and template for our component should be.

 {% highlight javascript %}
 {% raw %}
 @Component({
   selector: 'tabs'
 })
-@Template({
+@View({
-  inline: `
+  template: `
     <ul>
       <li>Tab 1</li>
       <li>Tab 2</li>